thom-99/insvert_demo/README.md

 --seed : set a seed for the random library for reproducible results

 --exclude : provide a .bed file with genomic coordinates to exclude from the simulation (ex. mithocondrial DNA, centromeres, etc...)

+--non-symbolic : simulate a non symbolic VCF with explicit ALT and REF sequences. [!] this vastly increases the size of the resulting VCF
 ```

 ### inSVert insert